“How do you do it? How do you just go?”

 I met Drew (right) while I was living and studying in Mexico City.
-We’re still in touch and he’s a regular reader of Planet Andy T.
+We’re still in touch and he’s a regular reader of The Andy T Channel.

 I went on a mission through Madidi National Park in Bolivia for a week with an American girl named Katy.
 It was a time I’ll never forget and you can read the full story here.
 I met up with Katy again three years later in Thailand and we’re still in touch.

 Anke (right) and I travelled together in Ecuador way back in 1999.
 We’ve recently reconnected on Facebook and have tentative plans to meet up in Barcelona next year.